Mazen-Ltd/mazen-knowledgebase/docs/minecraft/general-settings/add-plugin.md

 title: Adding a Plugin
 sidebar_label: Adding a Plugin
 description: How to add a Plugin to your Minecraft server
+keywords:
+  - plugin minecraft
+  - Server plugin add
+  - How to add plugin
 ---

 <img src={('/img/banner.png')} alt="banner" height="100%" width="100%" />